 Wherever you travel, mosquito bites are almost a certainty and protection against malaria is essential.
 The best and most obvious method is to reduce your risk of being bitten.
 Keep your arms, legs and feet covered as much as possible after dusk (long, light-coloured sleeves and trousers are best), and cover exposed skin with a strong repellent.
 Deet-based repellents (“deet” is the insecticide diethyltoluamide) are best; citronella oil is considered much less effective, and has the disadvantage that elephants are attracted to the smell, and have been known to break into cars and tents to get at it.
 Sleep under a mosquito net (if you’re using your own, you might want to impregnate it with Deet) and burn mosquito coils, or mosquito-repellent tablets on a plug-in electric burner, both readily available in Kenya.
 Electronic buzzers have been shown not to work.

 However much you can avoid being bitten, most medical professionals consider it essential to take anti-malaria tablets.
 The commonly recommended preventatives are the weekly mefloquine (sold as Lariam), which has a poor record for side effects, the antibiotic doxycycline, taken daily, and atovaquone-with-proguanil, taken daily (sold as Malarone), which, while expensive, has few, if any, side effects and can be started just two days before you leave.
-Your doctor may be able to advise further on which of these pills is the best one for you, and what the various side effects can be.
+Your doctor or travel clinic may be able to advise further on which of these pills is the best one for you, and what the various side effects can be.
 It’s important to maintain a careful routine and cover the period before and after your trip with doses.

 Serious stomach upsets don’t afflict a large proportion of travellers.
 That said, Kenya’s once fairly safe tap water is increasingly unfit to drink and the supply can be particularly suspect during periods of drought or heavy flooding.
 Where there is no mains supply, be very cautious of rain- or well-water.
 To purify water intended for drinking, use purifying tablets or, better, iodine (six drops per litre of water, then wait for half an hour), or boil it (if at high altitude, for thirty minutes).